-Lens Of The People by Treyvon Waddy - Houston Forward Times
+Lens Of the People By Treyvon Waddy - Houston Forward Times

 Photographer’s Thoughts

-While I like most other people with smartphones, have been on the very distracting side of it, getting lost in an endless sequence of videos or binge-watching Netflix series’, at the end of the day I can recognize that there has to be limits and recognize as well the vast amount that’s available to me and the potential work that I can do with just my phone that it balances out.
-That awareness of self is what I believe would keep me and others fairly evened out when it comes to efficiency and responsibility without a smartphone.
+For me personally, I think the idea of large companies taking stances, both political and social would be a great thing, but I also believe that it would create a lot of discord and tension if they were to take stances as bold and clear as Nike’s was.
+I believe that, ideally, knowing where large companies align themselves and what they tolerate would be very beneficial to evoking social change, but realistically I’m inclined to think that companies taking stances like that could easily send America into the opposite direction, depending on the messages conveyed and the motives behind them.

-This was Lens of The People, a column dedicated to giving the Houston community a voice and a platform.
+This is Lens of The People, a column dedicated to giving the Houston community a voice and a platform.
 Stay on the lookout for more, all made possible by The Forward Times!